 There is no such thing as an enterprise that functions without suppliers, and there is no such thing as an enterprise that doesn’t assess risk.
 The difference between a successful organization and one that is not, is how they govern and manage risk, and in today’s environment, suppliers are a key aspect of any risk profile.
-There are countless standards, documents, bodies of knowledge and methods in our industry that have their own twist on handing 3rd party risk, but many don’t realize that there is a framework that encompasses all of these into a single framework.
+There are countless standards, documents, bodies of knowledge and methods in our industry that have their own twist on handing third-party risk, but many don’t realize that there is a framework that encompasses all of these into a single framework.
 That framework is COBIT.

-During this presentation we will explore the dynamic world of managing risk, in particular, managing 3rd party risk using COBIT as a framework integrator to the multitude of standards and frameworks out there, as well as dive deep into practices and activities that should be core ingredients to your risk process by using real world examples.
+During this presentation we will explore the dynamic world of managing risk, in particular, managing third-party risk using COBIT as a framework integrator to the multitude of standards and frameworks out there, as well as dive deep into practices and activities that should be core ingredients to your risk process by using real world examples.

 - Select and prioritize scenarios to create a risk register that can be used in multiple enterprise environments